mmazzarolo/react-native-modal-datetime-picker/README.md

 This library exposes a cross-platform interface for showing the native date-picker and time-picker inside a modal, providing a unified user and developer experience.

 Under the hood this library is using [`@react-native-community/datetimepicker`](https://github.com/react-native-community/react-native-datetimepicker).

-## Setup
+## Setup (for non-Expo projects)

-Install the library and the community date/time picker using npm or yarn:
+If your project is not using [Expo](https://expo.io/), install the library and the community date/time picker using npm or yarn:

 ```bash
 # using npm